-As the building requires maintenance during the lifecycle of use, it is likely to be subject to external maintenance by contractors requiring the use of hot works.
+Like any building Bathurst Blocks require maintenance during the lifecycle of their use, it is therefore likely to be subject to external maintenance by contractors requiring the use of hot works.
 Such activities should be subject to specific control measures such as a 'Permit to Work' (PTW) system.
 The PTW system allows effective control and supervision of externally introduced ignition sources.